Is SEO Dead? What business owners need to know about Google's new AI Overview

 65% of search traffic already goes to ads, not organic links.

-And now, Google’s latest shift, powered by AI, means even organic search isn’t what it used to be.
+And now, Google’s latest shift with 'AI Overviews', means even organic search isn’t what it used to be.

 Google is rebuilding search with AI